dashkite/local-credentials/README.md

 Fired whenever a profile is updated.
 The updated profile is passed to the event handler.

-#### Function: *Profile.create data ⇢ profile*
+#### Function: *Profile.create authority, data ⇢ profile*

-Creates a profile with the given data and stores it.
+Creates a profile for a given authority and data and stores it.
 Automatically generates encryption and signature keypairs for use with the profile.
 Returns a promise for the profile.

+#### Function: *Profile.createAdjunct authority, data ⇢ profile*

+Creates a profile using the address for the current profile for a given authority and data and stores it.
+Automatically generates encryption and signature keypairs for use with the profile.
+Returns a promise for the profile.

+#### Function: *Profile.getAdjunct authority ⇢ profile*

+Loads and returns the adjunct profile for given authority.
+Returns a promise for the profile.

-#### Function: *Profile.load address ⇢ profile*
+#### Function: *Profile.load authority, address ⇢ profile*

-Load the profile corresponding to the given address (public encryption key).
+Load the profile corresponding to the given authority and address.

 #### Property: *Profile.all ⇢ array*